raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 > 💡 *There's also a handy timer on the Title screen to let you know when the next run will appear!*

+## Mission Mode

+In Mission Mode, 50 new challenges await you!
+These can be grouped into four distinct modes:

+- Picture: In this mode, there are no HEXAs!
+Perform Swaps from a random state to try and create the picture in as little Swaps as possible.
+- Time Attack: This plays like Arcade Mode, except...you get no time bonus for HEXAs!
+See how much of a score you can nab in the time allotted!
+- Logic: From a determined starting layout, try and clear the condition using as little Swaps as possible!
+No time limit or pressure.
+- Speedrun: Plays like Logic — complete the clear condition — but instead of Swaps, do it as fast as possible!

+A new mission will unlock as soon as you clear the latest.
+If you're ever feeling stuck, open the Slide menu to get another look at your objective.

+> 💡 *In Picture puzzles, the Slide menu will also show the picture you're trying to re-create!*

 # On-line Capability

 ## About on-line play